MR. MORRIS : RESTAURANT REVIEW

 Michael Meredith’s farewell to Dominion Road a few years ago marked the ending of an era for Auckland’s suburban fine-dining.
 News that he was opening a new place in Auckland CBD, with the ambience pared but the cuisine as ripely ambitious as ever, was great news for the city’s gourmands.
 What’s more, Mr.Morris impresses in more ways than one, with periodic charity dinners raising funds for Starship hospital, Fred Hollows Eye Foundation and Women’s Refuge.

 Service, like the erstwhile Meredith’s, is good but has no memorable personality or bonuses like a sense of humour.
 We chose counter-side seating both times – you trade the comfort of table seats for a ring-side view of the kitchen.
-We sit there sipping wine, shooting the breeze and eating fine food while the nearby chefs slog away, roasting meat over leaping fire, minding bubbling pots, dicing hillocks of vegetables, while the lead chefs out front continuously assemble the incoming food.
+We sit there sipping wine, shooting the breeze and eating fine food while the nearby chefs slog away, roasting meat over leaping fire, minding bubbling pots, dicing hillocks of vegetables, while the lead chefs out front continuously assemble the incoming food on fresh plates.
+One can see from the outgoing plates that meat rules, quail flies while fish sinks.
+In front of my companion, swathes of pinkish-red meat were being cut, so a suggested change of seating position to a vista of less carnage, which was then granted, was most welcome.

-Octopus was visually dominated by resplendent ribbons of unnecessary carrot, while the actual meat was reasonably tender but restricted in flavour.
+Neither Potato Bread or Cheddar “Pao” registered their Carb Karma memorably, but a chicken parfait was beautifully rich and adroitly contrasted with chicken skin and cherry.
+Octopus was visually dominated by resplendent ribbons of unnecessary carrot, while the actual meat was reasonably tender but restricted in flavour, the chipotle sauce not doing much to enhance the core ingredient, again revealing how difficult it is to make a flavourful octopus dish.
 The Superhero to salvage all disappointments was the Chicken main, with breathtaking depth of natural umami and yet hauntingly delicate in feel and taste, a triumph of grilling over leaping flames just a little distance away from us.
 It was the best chicken I had in years, accentuated by cracklings of chicken skin and a cool mirin-based beurre blanc.

 UPNWORLD welcomes your comments.